festusniyo/alx-pre_course/0x01-git/README.md

-.at the root of your repository alx-pre_course .AND in the directory 0x01-git
+.at the root of your repository alx-pre_course
+.AND in the directory 0x01-git so far nothing block me